Restructuring and insolvency in Germany: overview

 As a general rule, the shares are sold to the highest bidder in a structured M&A process.
 The trust/restructuring agreement will stipulate the following:

 Any applicable minimum sales prices.

 The supervision of the trustee.

 The distribution of proceeds (such as a cascade model, waterfall and so on).

 The proceeds from a successful restructuring primarily flow to the creditors.
 The (old) shareholders may share in restructuring proceeds by collecting surplus proceeds or retaining minority shares, and through share retransfers or call options.

 Objective.
-The objective of an insolvency proceeding is to liquidate the debtor's assets in an orderly fashion and pay all creditors equally (section 1, German Insolvency Code).
-The debtor's assets are sold and the proceeds are paid to the creditors.
+The objective of a regular insolvency proceeding is to liquidate the debtor's assets in an orderly fashion and to pay all creditors equally (section 1, German Insolvency Code).
+The debtor's assets are sold and the proceeds are distributed to the creditors.

 Initiation.
 To initiate an insolvency proceeding, an insolvency petition must be filed with the insolvency court (section 13, German Insolvency Code).
 The petition can be filed by: